SikuliX/SikuliX-Docs/src/main/resources/docs/source/index.rst

 **Documentation for previous versions**

+Might not be available any longer without notice or might not work properly.
+Feel free to post a bug in case.

 The documentation for the versions up to SikuliX-1.0rc3 is still available `here <http://doc.sikuli.org>`_.

 How to use this document